 We are ready to answer your questions!
 Find information below on each fair, including both attendee and employer frequently asked questions.

-The Fall 2022 fair will take place in Canvas Stadium, convenient for students and attendees.
+The Spring 2023 fair will take place at the Lory Student Center, convenient for students and attendees.
 Attendees can talk directly with recruiters and employers from across Colorado and the U.S.

 Find the right employer for your internship, co-op, or job, and get important practice on doing interviews, creating resumes, and preparing for your life as an engineer.

 - Attendance for CSU students and alumni is free for all Engineering Career Fairs.

 - All CSU students and alumni are welcome to participate.

 - Engineering career fairs are open ONLY to students and graduates of Colorado State University.